Aluerie/AhkScripts/README.md

 ## 💌 What are these AutoHotkey Scripts ?

 Ahk Scripts make any desire in key-binds possible no matter how weird that desire is.
-Or you can overcome any problems that developers can leave in their games keybind-design (For example in dota "Alt+`" just doesn't work for some Source 2 reason).
-But there is so much more...
+Or you can overcome any keybind-design problems that developers leave out in their games (For example in dota "Alt+`" just doesn't work for some Source 2 reason).
+Really, there is so much more to AutoHotkey Scripting.
+It's truly cool...

 ## 🎮 What this repo has